Reece-one/CD-GUI-Javafx/README.md

 # CD-GUI-Javafx
-A GUI for a system that creates and sorts CDs using JavaFX
+This project uses JavaFX to create a GUI for a program that creates, shuffles and removes CDs from a list.